 “Horchata” is an old-world rice milk beverage that was at one time enjoyed by the Aztecs when the Spanish brought rice to the New World in the 17th century.

 Today, this “agua fresca” is served throughout Mexico as well as in many authentic Mexican restaurants in the United States.
 Horchata is a cool and soothing enhancement to spicy food.
-Though horchata was once typically homemade, it is now available in both ready-to-drink (shelf-stable or refrigerated) and powdered form in many grocery stores.
+Though horchata was once typically homemade, it is now available in both ready-to-drink liquid (shelf-stable or refrigerated) and powders in many grocery stores.